 Appointment Types are used within Enriching Students to identify what kind of appointment a teacher is scheduling with a student.
 For example, are they being scheduled for extra help, enrichment, or in this case, accelerated instruction.
 A school can have an unlimited number of appointment types.

-So, creating an appointment type specifically for AI would be the first step.
-Logged into their account, an admin would go to the Admin page, and then select Appointment Types.
-On this page they could add new appointment types so that they would reflect the time each student spends in Accelerated Instruction.
+So, creating an appointment type specifically for accelerated instruction would be the first step.
+Logged into their account, an admin would go to the Admin link in the navigation, and then select Manage Appointment Types.
+On this page they could add new appointment types so that they would reflect the time each student spends in accelerated instruction.

 On the Appointment Types page, the admin would add a new appointment type by entering a description, as you see in the image below.
 They would need to make sure ‘Is Active?’ is selected, and save, in order for this new appointment type to be available when teachers are scheduling.

-Some teachers may spend varying lengths of time with students during the time the students meet with them for accelerated instruction (AI).
-For this reason, in the image of the saved Appointment Types page below, you will see that there is an option for 10, 20, and 30 minutes.
+Some teachers may spend varying lengths of time with students during the time the students meet with them for accelerated instruction.
+So an admin could creating accelerated instruction appointment types with 15 minutes, 10 minutes, and so on.

-Once these appointment types have been saved, any teacher in the school can create an appointment for AI and at the same time track the minutes a student is spending in each subject area.
+Once these appointment types have been saved, any teacher in the school can create an appointment for accelerated instruction and at the same time track the minutes a student is spending in each subject area.

 Run Appointment Type Reports to Track Time